serpapi/code-challenge/README.md

 Goal is to extract a list of Van Gogh paintings from the attached Google search results page.

+## Requirements
+1. Node.js

+## Installation

+1. Clone this repository locally
+2. Run `npm i` to install all the dependencies

+## How to start

+1. Run `npm start` to run the program

+## How to test

+1. Run `npm test` to launch automated unit tests.

 ![Van Gogh paintings](https://github.com/serpapi/code-challenge/blob/master/files/van-gogh-paintings.png?raw=true "Van Gogh paintings")

 ## Instructions